 Consider funding our Chapel - you may give online.

 Our formation process and campus culture challenges students to discover who Jesus is, encourages them to search for ways in which they encounter Him, and helps them discern how they are called to serve Him in their future careers.
 Students are challenged to think and make decisions about their community, world and future - informed and guided by the light of Christ.

 Scholarships are our largest and most critical need.
 Almost 90% of our students receive institutional aid, which is provided by benefactors such as you.
 Scholarships are key to bridging the gap between the student's expenses and financial aid, and are often the deciding factor on whether a student attends.
 All students on scholarship must maintain a minimum GPA.

 We have developed a strong competitive position in the Cinematic Arts & Business.
-We are broadening our focus to establish a transformational School of the Creative Arts & Business.
-The School will inspire creativity, innovation, conceptual and entrepreneurial thinking in a collaborative environment at the intersections of disciplines which constitute the Creative Arts, Design, and Business.
+We are broadening our focus to establish a transformational School for the Creative Arts & Business.
+The School will inspire creativity, innovation, conceptual and entrepreneurial thinking in a collaborative environment at the intersections of disciplines which constitute the Creative Arts, Design, Fashion, and Business.

 Consider a gift to name a scholarship, a program or a building - contact Dr. Connolly or Chas Baines at 858-653-6740

 Consider a gift to help attract and retain top students and faculty - you may give your gift online.

 ” Delivering on Truth, Goodness and Beauty in our contemporary media demands a Catholic University focussed on cultivating the imagination and nurturing the creativity of its students - both are critical in the formation of graduates ready to Impact Culture for Christ.– Dr. Derry Connolly // Founding President